kg4zow/mdbook-template/theme-template/README.md

 The `mdbook-fix-templates` script was written (and then re-written) by myself, and is licensed under the [MIT License](LICENSE.txt).

-The `.hbs` files in this repo's `/theme-template/` directory were copied from the `/src/theme/` directory in [the mdbook source](https://github.com/rust-lang/mdBook/blob/master/src/theme/) and then modified.
+Some files in this repo's `/theme-template/` directory may have been downloaded from [the mdbook source CODE](https://github.com/rust-lang/mdBook/blob/master/src/theme/) and then modified.
 As such, these files are technically covered by the Mozilla Public License 2.0, [as noted in their repo](https://github.com/rust-lang/mdBook/blob/master/LICENSE).

 Enjoy.

+*-jms1 2025-12-12*